UCSD-E4E/radio-telemetry-tracker-drone-fds/README.md

-# Radio Telemetry Tracker Drone FDS
+# Radio Telemetry Tracker Drone Field Device Software (FDS)

-The **Radio Telemetry Tracker Drone FDS** is a Python-based application designed to track and record radio telemetry data from drone transmitters.
-It leverages various hardware components for efficient data collection and processing.
+The **Radio Telemetry Tracker Drone FDS** is a Python-based system designed to track and locate wildlife radio transmitters using a drone-mounted payload.
+It integrates GPS, software-defined radio (SDR), and signal processing to detect and record telemetry signals, aiding in wildlife monitoring and conservation efforts.

 ## Table of Contents
 - [Prerequisites](#prerequisites)